kubos/kubos/docs/kubos-linux-recovery.md

 * Copy the alternate OS from persistent storage into SDRAM.
 * Run the alternate OS from SDRAM.

 Initially, this alternate OS will be provided by the client.
-However, the endgoal is to utilize KubOS RT as the alternate OS for all KubOS Linux implementations.
+However, the end goal is to utilize KubOS RT as the alternate OS for all KubOS Linux implementations.

+### Generic Alternate OS Setup

+The basic process for creating an alternate OS and loading it onto a board should be:
+* Build an application that is capable of running on the board.
+Pay attention to the SDRAM address that the application is configured to run from.
+Frequently, this is a static address (likely the very beginning of SDRAM), so the application must end up running from this location.
+* Load it into the appropriate persistent storage (NOR/NAND flash, SD card, etc)
+* Update the altbootcmd variable, if necessary, with the address to copy the application from, the address to copy the application to, and the length of the application.
+This can be done from the U-Boot CLI with the `setenv` and `saveenv` commands, or from KubOS Linux with the `fw_setenv` command.

 ## U-Boot CLI